pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 ### Configure the Pod-level security context

-`podSecurityContext` applies to all containers in the generated Pod and controls Pod-level settings such as volume ownership.
+`podSecurityContext` defines Pod-level security settings, such as volume ownership, and provides default security settings for all containers in the generated Pod.

 For `TidbCluster` and `DMCluster`, you can configure `podSecurityContext` at the following levels: